ecmwf/thermofeel/docs/guide/utci.rst

 ======================================
-The universal thermal climate index (UTCI), is a bioclimatological model of an average human body’s response to different thermal conditions, where the subject is not acclimatised to the climate and is outdoors, doing minimal work
+The universal thermal climate index (UTCI), is a bioclimatological model of an average human body’s response to different thermal conditions, where the subject is not acclimatised to the climate and is outdoors, doing minimal work.

 How To Use